joelsteidl/pbc-wp/web/wp-content/plugins/google-language-translator/readme.txt

 Yes!
 We have free version and paid versions with [advanced features](https://gtranslate.io/?xyz=3167#pricing).

 = What is the quality of translation? =
-We use Google neural machine translations which are very accurate for popular language pairs.
-In the paid versions you can refine the translations manually and order professional translations directly from your site.
+In our free version we use Phrase Based Machine Translations provided by Google Translate, while in our paid versions use Google Translate Neural Translations which are very accurate for popular language pairs.
+In the paid versions you can refine the automatic translations yourself or order professional translations or proofreading of a translated content.

-You can read this blog post for more info: https://gtranslate.io/blog/translation-quality-got-better-with-neural-machine-translations
+You can get a translation cost estimate by using our [Website Translation Cost Calculator](https://gtranslate.io/website-translation-quote)

 = Are the translations provided free of charge? =
-Yes, we use Google Translate widget for website which provides free machine translations which makes it possible to make your wordpress website multilingual instantly upon installation.
+Yes, we use Google Translate widget for website which provides free phrase based machine translations, which makes it possible to make your wordpress website multilingual instantly upon installation.
+In our paid versions we use Google Translate state of the art Neural Translations which are included in the service price and there are no limits on the word count.

+Besides we offer cost effective automatic translation proofreading service and also professional translation service.
+You can get an estimate from our [Website Translation Price Calculator](https://gtranslate.io/website-translation-quote)

 = Can I modify the translations? =
-That feature is available in our paid version.
+That feature is available only in our paid version.
 You will be able to make edits directly on the page without losing the context.

+By the way, we can help you to translate your website with a cost effective approach by post-editing your automatic translated content.
+The proofreading service will be done by a native speakers and if you want to take the quality to another service, we also have a professional website translation service available.
+You can get an instant website translation estimate by using our [Website Word Counter](https://gtranslate.io/website-translation-quote) tool.

 = Which languages are supported? =
 Here is the list: Afrikaans, Albanian, Amharic, Arabic, Armenian, Azerbaijani, Basque, Belarusian, Bengali, Bosnian, Bulgarian, Catalan, Cebuano, Chichewa, Chinese (Simplified), Chinese (Traditional), Corsican, Croatian, Czech, Danish, Dutch, English, Esperanto, Estonian, Filipino, Finnish, French, Frisian, Galician, Georgian, German, Greek, Gujarati, Haitian Creole, Hausa, Hawaiian, Hebrew, Hindi, Hmong, Hungarian, Icelandic, Igbo, Indonesian, Irish, Italian, Japanese, Javanese, Kannada, Kazakh, Khmer, Korean, Kurdish (Kurmanji), Kyrgyz, Lao, Latin, Latvian, Lithuanian, Luxembourgish, Macedonian, Malagasy, Malay, Malayalam, Maltese, Maori, Marathi, Mongolian, Myanmar (Burmese), Nepali, Norwegian, Pashto, Persian, Polish, Portuguese, Punjabi, Romanian, Russian, Samoan, Scottish Gaelic, Serbian, Sesotho, Shona, Sindhi, Sinhala, Slovak, Slovenian, Somali, Spanish, Sudanese, Swahili, Swedish, Tajik, Tamil, Telugu, Thai, Turkish, Ukrainian, Urdu, Uzbek, Vietnamese, Welsh, Xhosa, Yiddish, Yoruba, Zulu